rayaqin/reactInterviewBase/pokeTask.md

 - You can check the shape of the returned data by logging the response or by checking the API documentation at https://pokeapi.co/
 - Alakazam has a list of **abilities** and **held items** returned as part of his data.
 - **Create a table for both of these, by using `ag-grid-react` or your preferred react table library** _(ag-grid-react has been added to this project already, but if you want to use your own, you need to add it yourself)_
+- If you do end up using `ag-grid-react`, please pay attention to **step 2** of the installation process detailed in the quick start guide in their docs

 **You can use the internet** to search the docs of React Query and Ag Grid, or for any other help you might need.